Last updated: 23-05-2024. From web page: Council Constitution.

 Assessing the need

-1. With the exception of activity undertaken in accordance with the Low Value Transaction Procedure, the Requesting Officer must engage with the Procurement Teams as soon as a need which may result in a procurement is identified.
+1. With the exception of activity undertaken in accordance with the Low and Medium Value Transaction Procedures, the Requesting Officer must engage with the Procurement Teams as soon as a need which may result in a procurement is identified.

 2. Prior to commencing a procurement, the following options for delivery of the need must be considered: